Twelve-Day War ceasefire

-A ceasefire between Iran and Israel took effect on 24 June 2025, ending the Iran–Israel war.
+A ceasefire between Iran and Israel took effect on 24 June 2025, ending the Twelve-Day War.
 It was mediated by the United States and Qatar.

 On the evening of 23 June, U.S. president Donald Trump stated that a ceasefire agreement between Israel and Iran had been reached and would go into effect the following day.
 The exchange of fire ended the next morning, marking the beginning of the ceasefire.
-Despite initial violations by both Iran and Israel in the hours after it began, the ceasefire ultimately held.
+Despite initial violations by both Iran and Israel in the hours after it began, the ceasefire ultimately held until bombing resumed on 28 February 2026.

 Timeline

 On 23 June 2025, in response to U.S. strikes on Iranian nuclear facilities, Iran launched 14 missiles at Al Udeid Air Base in Qatar, targeting U.S. forces.
 The attack, which caused no casualties, was followed by diplomatic outreach involving Qatar and the United States.
 Following the strikes, Donald Trump expressed openness to a ceasefire, thanking Iran for notifying the U.S. in advance and limiting the scope of its retaliation; he also noted that little impact resulted from the hits, calling them "a very weak response".

 Hours later, at 6:02 p.m.
-EDT – 1:02 a.m. the next day Tel Aviv time (UTC+3), 1:32 a.m. the next day Tehran time (UTC+3.5) – Trump declared on Truth Social that Israel and Iran had agreed on a ceasefire proposal jointly advanced by the U.S. and Qatar, labeling the conflict as the "12 Day War".
-Iran's minister of foreign affairs, Abbas Araghchi, contested this declaration, saying that no ceasefire proposal had been agreed to, but he stated that Iran would cease its military action if Israel likewise ceased hostilities "no later than 4 a.m.
+EDT, Trump declared on Truth Social that Israel and Iran had agreed on a ceasefire proposal jointly advanced by the U.S. and Qatar, Iranian minister of foreign affairs Abbas Araghchi stated that no ceasefire proposal had been agreed to, but that Iran would cease its military action if Israel likewise ceased hostilities "no later than 4 a.m.
 Tehran time".
 At 1:08 a.m.
 EDT – 8:08 a.m.
 Tel Aviv time, 8:38 a.m.
 Tehran time – Trump stated on Truth Social that the ceasefire was in effect, and he urged all parties to uphold the deal.
 At around 12:00 p.m.
 Tel Aviv time, Israel Defense Forces (IDF) spokesman Effie Nefrin said that the ceasefire had come into effect that morning.
 Both parties to the truce claimed that the ceasefire occurred on their own nation's terms.